daniil/cs50/notes/tracks/web/javascript.md

 We can then use `document.querySelector` function to select the element.

 But this selects an element itself so for elements such as form inputs, what we are likely more interested in is getting it's `.value` attribute.

+We can add a form and have form call a function when it is submitted, but because forms have default behaviour of sending the data to it's action attribute, we need to stop it with `<form onsubmit="handleSubmit(); return false;">`

 Just like we can read the information from the DOM, we can update DOM as well using JS.